 Hi there, my name is Aradia Wyndham and I’m The Baby Historian.
 I read through old books and magazines, dig through archives and art history and then share what I learn through blog posts and videos.

 As an undergraduate I studied anthropology, developing an interest in infant care around the world and throughout history; particularly infant transport strategies.
 As a graduate student, I studied book history with a focus on Early Modern printed books about pregnancy, birth, and infant care.
 Notice a theme, eh?

 I worked as a nanny throughout university and taught babywearing in my community for fourteen years.
 I began an undergraduate research project on the prehuman origins of the infant carrier called The Evolution of Babywearing, which is becoming a book (eventually) and I began The Baby Historian as a way to expand my research beyond infant transport.

 Show Your Support

-This website isn’t free and unfortunately neither are most of my research materials, so if you would like to support TBH, please consider donating below (through Stripe).
-It’s set at $1 but you can enter whatever amount you are comfortable with, or if you prefer, check out my Patreon page.
-And thank you for your support, whether donating or just reading/watching/liking/subscribing/sharing.
-I really appreciate it.
+This website isn’t free and unfortunately neither are most of my research materials (nor my sources of caffeine).
+If you would like to support my work, please consider donating below through Stripe, it’s set at $1 but you can enter whatever amount you are comfortable with.
+Or if you prefer, check out my Patreon page or good old fashioned PayPal.